We provide an open source ecosystem of services with clear boundaries that solve authentication and authorization:

 Almost every application has the concept of users and permissions.
 An anonymous user, for example, is allowed to read blog posts while certain authenticated users are allowed to write blog posts.
 While this is the basis for most applications out there, access control becomes increasingly complex as an application grows.
 What started out with a user's username and password now shifted to machine-2-machine interaction, third party developers accessing your user's data, and maybe even a micro service system architecture.

-Our products solve the simplest use case and give you the ability to instantly ready the system for more complex scenarios without painful and slow upgrade processes.
+Our projects solve the simplest use case and give you the ability to instantly ready the system for more complex scenarios without painful and slow upgrade processes.

 Now you know what this ecosystem has to offer you.
 To get some more information on the services, read the developer guide by selecting the software of your choice from the navigation on the left!